4GeeksAcademy/machine-learning-content/05-data/how-to-deal-with-outliers.md

+---
+description: >-
+  Learn how to identify and handle outliers in your data analysis.
+Discover effective methods to improve your statistical results today!
+---
 # How to deal with outliers

 As we saw in the exploratory data analysis, in statistics, an outlier is a data point that differs significantly from other observations.
 An outlier may be due to variability in the measurement or it may indicate experimental error.